tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-continuous-delivery-project-making-mvcmusicstore.md

 ```
 Replacing this concrete object with an interface will allow the production version of the site to continue working with a live database context while providing the ability to use a fake version for testing.

-To create the replacement, I&#8217;ll start replacing the concrete context with the name of an interface, then use the errors from the compiler to help define the minimum set of interface members required to satisfy the production code.
+To create the replacement, I'll start replacing the concrete context with the name of an interface, then use the errors from the compiler to help define the minimum set of interface members required to satisfy the production code.

 **MVCMusicStore/Controllers/CheckoutController.cs**